Swanjith/My_Java/README.md

 8a.
 Q1.
-Read all the existing records from the table coffee which is from the database test and insert a new coffee product into it [Create a table coffee with fields ( id,coffee_name,price)] using HTML and JSP to get the fields and display the results respectively
+Read all the existing records from the table coffee which is from the database test and insert a new coffee product into it [Create a table coffee with fields ( id,coffee_name,price)] using HTML and JSP to get the fields and display the results respectively.

 https://github.com/Swanjith/My_Java/blob/main/Exp-8_Jdbc/8A/8a.png